wesleyhutchinson/template-vue-django/README.md

 Proxy config in [`vue.config.js`](/vue.config.js) is used to route the requests back to Django's API on port 8000.

-If you would rather run a single dev server, you can run Django's development server only on `:8000`, but you have to build build the Vue app first and the page will not reload on changes.
+If you would rather run a single dev server (or if [`localhost:8080`](http://localhost:8080/) reports 'template location error' run 'build process below and restart server), you can run Django's development server only on `:8000`, but you have to build build the Vue app first and the page will not reload on changes.

 ```shell
 $ yarn build